codeaprendiz/learn_devops/home/databases/mssql/taskset_mssql_databases/task_020_full_backup_to_disk__with_init_and_differential/ReadMe.md

 | Full Backup of SQLTestDB | This is a full backup of the SQLTestDB database          |
 | Diff-1 of SQLTestDB      | This diff-1 should include id 7 row                      |
 | Diff-2 of SQLTestDB      | This diff-2 should include id 8 row                      |

+- You can copy this backup to the required location.